-- submersible water pump - interior light (if fitted)
+- submersible water pump

+- interior light (if fitted)

+- blown air heater (if fitted)

-In this instance, the refrigerator must be powered from the gas supply to prevent exhausting the camper battery (see page 40 - Kitchen Equipment).
+In this instance, the refrigerator must be powered from the gas supply to prevent exhausting the camper battery (see page 55- Kitchen Equipment).

 Selecting a Battery

 We recommend the use of a fully-sealed lead-acid rechargeable battery made for leisure use.
 These are rated in ampere/hours (consult your Pennine dealer)